Ukraine: NATO slams Russia's troop buildup on border | DW | 13.04.2021

 "If there is any aggravation, we of course will do everything to ensure our security and the safety of our citizens, wherever they are," Deputy Foreign Minister Sergei Ryabkov was quoted as saying by Russian news agencies.

-"But Kiev and its allies in the West will be entirely responsible for the consequences of a hypothetical exacerbation," he added.
+"But Kyiv and its allies in the West will be entirely responsible for the consequences of a hypothetical exacerbation," he said.

-Moscow insisted it was entitled to move its troops "within Russian territories" and pledged to protect Russian speakers in the conflict-torn region.
+Officials insisted that the Kremlin is entitled to move troops "within Russian territories" and pledged to protect Russian speakers in the region.

-In recent weeks, the West has expressed concerns over the Russian military buildup close to Ukraine's eastern border and Crimea, which Russia annexed in 2014.
+In recent weeks, Western officials have expressed concerns about Russia's military buildup close to Ukraine's eastern border and the Crimean Peninsula, which Russia annexed in 2014.

-The United States Secretary of State Antony Blinken is due to hold talks with Kuleba.
-He recently said that Russia could face "consequences" if it acted "aggressively" against Ukraine.
+US Secretary of State Antony Blinken is scheduled to hold talks with Kuleba.
+He recently said Russia could face "consequences" if it acted "aggressively" against Ukraine.

-Ukraine is a close partner to NATO, although it is not one of its 30 members.
+Ukraine is a close partner to NATO, although it is not one of the 30 member states.

 According to Ukraine, the conflict has killed at least 14,000 people since 2014.